Nothing but the FAQS, Ma'am

 When should I book my session?
 The shoot itself captures raw material and just begins the post-production process.
 The booking retainer reserves time and date for a photo session and also plans for available follow-up time to produce photo products.

 Be sure to book the photo session with adequate lead-time to a finished product especially if a gift for a specific date!
-Christmas, birthday, anniversary, Valentine’s???
+Christmas, wedding, birthday, anniversary, Valentine’s???
 Walking back from an end date determines production timeline and start date.

 Calendars have a much shorter turnaround time.

 What’s a Setting—is it the same as a location?
 In my parlance I call a place a location where we have settings—a home is a location and settings are the separate setups—it’s the variation in backgrounds we’re looking for.
 Outdoor and indoor at the same address count as settings at one location, but moving elsewhere for outdoor shots can be considered a second location, not included in most packages.
 Let's discuss.

 Location (home) and 2 Settings (bar & bath):

 What’s the difference between a model release and photo contract?
 A model release describes and grants rights-of-use: permissions and limitations to use images—standard these days, especially important with boudoir to guard privacy.
 If taking photos of people picnicking in a park, for instance, you need a model release to use those photos for any commercial purpose separate from journalism or private use.
 The photo contract serves as the business agreement for terms of services/products/payments.
 Details about cancellations et al. can be found in the contract rather than listed here.
 Just necessary paperwork called Getting Ducks in a Row.